We understand how important a functioning toilet is in the home, and it’s awful when something goes wrong with one.

 Test your toilet, by tearing off some toilet roll and flushing it.

-If none of the above steps work, there could be a more serious issue.
+If none of the above steps work, you may want to read our comprehensive guide to unblocking your toilet.
+And, after reading that, it still remains blocked, there could be a more serious issue.
 You will need to call a qualified plumber who will know some other ways of how to unblock a toilet.

 Whilst this guide may explain some of the issues that affect toilets and methods to deal with them, we would always recommend hiring a professional to deal with any plumbing issues you may have.